dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 ## Match Policy

-The match policy determines how the events are matched against the binding expression.
+The match policy is a configuration option that allows the application to choose the algorithm employed by the data binder to filter events based on their location within the tree.
 The match policy is described by the `MatchPolicy` type.

-The following matching policies are supported:
+Currently following matching policies are supported:

--   `path` match policy requires that path filtering would return events matching the _exact_ path only.
-In this case _exact_ semantics include interpreting the `undefined` _index_ field in any `PathStep` of a `BindPath` as a wildcard for matching.
+-   `path` match policy requires that only events that hold the same _exact_ path as described by any of the syntax tree paths are returned.
+In this case _exact_ semantics include interpreting an `undefined` _index_ field as a wildcard.
--   `subtree` match policy requires that path filtering would return events matching the exact path and its subpaths, ie. changes to children would be allowed to bubble up to parent listeners.
+-   `subtree` match policy requires that all events matching the same _exact_ path AND all derived sub-paths are returned, ie. changes to children would be allowed to bubble up to parent listeners.

-The example below is featuring the `path` policy and will only detect changes to the `zip` field, ie. trigger notification when `address.zip = "33428";` assignment occurs.
+The example below is showing the `path` policy and will only detect changes to the `zip` field, ie. trigger notification when `address.zip = "33428";` assignment occurs.

 Example: